Slavery and Human Trafficking Statement

 - The risk assessment and due diligence procedures set out above are required for all potential and new suppliers.

-We have developed and implemented a training program to educate our staff to recognise the risks of modem slavery and human trafficking in our business and supply chains.
-Face-to-face training was undertaken with all key managers and an on line version of the training was provided to all other staff.
-Through our training program, employees are encouraged to identify and report any potential breaches of the Company ‘s Anti-Slavery and Human Trafficking policy.
-As new employees join our business they will undertake this training as part of their induction process.
+We have developed and implemented a training program to educate our staff to recognise the risks of modern slavery and human trafficking in our business and supply chains.
+Face-to-face training was undertaken with all key managers and an on-line version of the training was provided to all other staff.
+Through our training program, employees are encouraged to identify and report any potential breaches of the Company’s Anti-Slavery and Human Trafficking policy.
+As new employees join our business, they will undertake this training as part of their induction process.

-Following the Company’s review of our actions this financial year to prevent slavery or human trafficking from occurring in our business and supply chain, we intend to continue to monitor this issue during the coming financial year.
+Following the Company’s review of our actions to prevent slavery or human trafficking from occurring in our business and supply chain, we intend to continue to monitor this issue during the coming financial year and update as necessary.

-This statement is made in accordance with Section 54(1) of the Modem Slavery Act 2015 and constitutes The North British Distillery Company Limited’s slavery and human trafficking statement for the financial year ending 31 December 2016.
+This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes The North British Distillery Company Limited’s slavery and human trafficking statement for the financial year ended 31 December 2017.
 I confirm that this statement has been approved by our Board of Directors who will review and update it annually.

 Alan Kilpatrick, Managing Director